 The word use may always be substituted for the word utilize, but the reverse is not valid.

 Utilize is a transitive verb.
-Related words are utilizes, utilized, utilizing, utililization.
-Utilize is the North American spelling, the British spellings are utilise, utilises, utilised, utilising, utilisation.
+Related words are utilizes, utilized, utilizing, and utililization.
+Utilize is the North American spelling; the British spellings are utilise, utilises, utilised, utilising, and utilisation.

 The Bottom Line

 You should already know how to use (not utilize) the word utilize, utilizing, or utilized properly.
 Use is for performing an action on an object based on its typical purpose.
 Utilize implies creative and profitable use.